Daniel7R/fastapi_rfid_face/README.md

 # Software Architecture - Challenge 2

-This is built with Flask, Open-cv, Face-Recognition and PostgreSQL.
+This is built with FastAPI, Open-cv, Face-Recognition and PostgreSQL.

 - At the first, Flask is used to create the api for the users requests
 - Open Cv is used to access to the camera and take the photos to save in the db or log into the app with face-recognition